Detection technology could help keep e-scooters off sidewalks

 San Jose last year required companies operating in the city to come up with a sidewalk detection solution, prompting companies such as Bird, Lime, Lyft and Spin to come up with their own ideas.

-In the District, one of the first cities in the United States to embrace scooters, the devices are banned from sidewalks downtown and the D.C.
+In the District, one of the first cities in the United States to embrace scooters, the devices are banned from sidewalks downtown, and the D.C.
 Council is weighing legislation that would require better signage on streets to alert users about the prohibition against riding on sidewalks.

-But cities are finding that simply designating sidewalks off limits for scooters isn't working.
+But cities are finding that simply designating sidewalks as off-limits for scooters isn’t working.
 Although campaigns to educate riders have yielded some results, sidewalk riding remains a top concern.

 Scooter companies tell riders to avoid riding on sidewalks where prohibited through the use of in-app notifications, pre-ride education training and signage on the devices.
 They contend complaints have decreased as people have become more familiar with the services and the rules.

-Some companies have been experimenting with technology such as GPS, sensors, Bluetooth beacons, onboard cameras and artificial intelligence, though none of the approaches have been fully incorporated into the services.
+Some companies have been experimenting with technology such as GPS, sensors, Bluetooth beacons, onboard cameras and artificial intelligence, though none of the approaches has been fully incorporated into the services.
 Testing and deployment of the technologies would take time to prove their effectiveness, the companies say.

 It also could require significant investments in scooter upgrades, though some industry experts say early prototypes indicate the cost would not be prohibitive.